MahdiatK/SoftwareDevelopmentUnite/README.md

 As any software project goes, it's essential to plan and build around an intended target audience.
 For the chosen project of building functioning mobile-ready Chat App, there are multiple possible target audiences to consider from:

 ## Family and Friends
- <ins> CHARACTERISTICS: <ins/>
+CHARACTERISTICS;

-Prefer a simple, friendly interface
+- Prefer a simple, friendly interface

-Lightweight features
+- Lightweight features

-Primarily mobile based usage
+- Primarily mobile based usage

 ## Students
- <ins> CHARACTERISTICS: <ins/>
+CHARACTERISTICS;

-Use messaging apps daily
+- Use messaging apps daily

-Need fast, simple communication
+- Need fast, simple communication

-Often collaborate in virtual spaces
+- Often collaborate in virtual spaces

-Appeals to engaging, intuitive UI
+- Appeals to engaging, intuitive UI

 ## Workforce Teams
- <ins> CHARACTERISTICS: <ins/>
+CHARACTERISTICS;

-Need reliability and message persistence
+- Need reliability and message persistence

-May need channels, tagging, or file exchange
+- May need channels, tagging, or file exchange

-Values security
+- Values security

 # <ins> Intended Primary Target Audience <ins/>